Filipino shamans: Divination

 Divination was closely tied to healing, as it was primarily used for diagnosing illnesses.
-It can be done by the shamans or by specialized apprentices with the necessary skill.
-Various paraphernalia and rituals are used to diagnose illnesses, examples include seashells, ginger, crystals made of quartz or alum (tawas), and chicken entrails.
+It can be done by shamans or by specialized apprentices with the necessary skill.
+Various paraphernalia and rituals are used to diagnose illnesses: examples include seashells, ginger, crystals made of quartz or alum (tawas), and chicken entrails.
 Diviners have names that indicate their preferred methods.
-For example, a diviner using alum crystals is known as a magtatawas, while a diviner that prefers to conduct a ritual known as luop is known as a mangluluop.
+For example, a diviner who uses alum crystals is known as a magtatawas, while a diviner that prefers to conduct a ritual known as luop is known as a mangluluop.

 Diviners are also able to foretell the future and perform geomancy rituals.
 A key mythological creature used in babaylan geomancy in the Visayas is the bakunawa (or naga), usually depicted as a gigantic serpent or dragon with a looped tail.
-The movements of the bakunawa affected the physical world, from the phases of the moon, to eclipses, the weather, floods, and earthquakes.
-The bakunawa was central to a sixteen-point compass rose.
+The movements of the bakunawa affect the physical world, from the phases of the moon, to eclipses, the weather, floods, and earthquakes.
+The bakunawa is central to a sixteen-point compass rose.
 It faces a different cardinal direction every three months; facing north (aminhan), west (katungdan), south (bagatnan), and east (sidlangan) in a given twelve-month lunar year.
-The mouth of the bakunawa is believed to bring misfortune and evil, and various points in the compass all had different aspects depending on where the mouth was facing.
+The mouth of the bakunawa is believed to bring misfortune and evil, and various points on the compass had different aspects depending on where the mouth was facing.
 These were consulted when making future plans like travel, trade, or marriage.
 When building houses, shamans were also often consulted to determine the most propitious placement of the foundations to avoid the ill luck brought by the bakunawa.